neoforged/.github/primers/1.21.9/index.md

     - `Gui#renderDeferredSubtitles` - Renders the subtitles on screen.
     - `GuiGraphics#getSprite` - Gets a `TextureAtlasSprite` from its material.
 - `net.minecraft.client.gui.components`
+    - `AbstractScrollArea#isOverScrollbar` - Returns whether the current cursor position is over the scroll bar.
     - `AbstractSelectionList`
         - `sort` - Sorts the entries within the list.
         - `swap` - Swaps the position of two entries in the list